rapiddweller/rapiddweller-benerator-ce/docs/introduction_to_benerator.md

 ## Database Support

-All common SQL data types are supported (for a list of unsupported types, see ??? )
+All common SQL data types are supported.

-benerator was tested with and provides examples for
+Benerator was tested with and provides examples for

 * Oracle 19c (thin driver)